john-cd/rust_howto/bk/src/categories/rust-patterns/design_patterns.md

 ## Implement the typestate pattern in Rust {#typestate-pattern}

-The typestate pattern is an API design pattern that encodes information about an object’s run-time state in its compile-time type.
+The typestate pattern is an API design pattern that encodes information about an object's run-time state in its compile-time type.
 [typestate pattern][blog-typestate-pattern]

 </div>